mitchwagner/reglinker/README.md

 known signaling pathways; however, manual curation of signaling pathways is time consuming and painstaking.
-A natural question arises: given the interactome and the interactions annotated to a given curated pathway, can we computationally identify candidate proteins from the interactome that might be considered for inclusion in the pathway?
+A natural question arises: given the interactome and the interactions annotated to a given curated pathway, can we computationally identify candidate proteins and interactions from the interactome that might be considered for inclusion in the pathway?

 ### Automated Signaling Pathway Curation